 Bookworm gives students greater connectivity to school resources, making them accessible on tablets and smartphones.
 The app can track reading progress and assignments, read content aloud, and define new vocabulary.

-As an app designed to help young students read, the design needs to be both inviting and stimulating.
+As an app designed to help young students read, the design needs to be stimulating, but not distracting.
 Friendly mascots like the worm & apple make the platform fun, while tutorials and other features keep it learning-focused.

-To create the most user-friendly experience, the UX went through many phases of testing.
+To create the most user-friendly experience, the UX went through several test phases.
 This included taking user personas through empathy mapping & journey mapping.
 Low-fidelity prototypes were then presented to real subjects, who were tested on how they completed a given objective.
-This user testing also identified pain points within the prototype, which were resolved in the next phases of the design.
+This user testing also identified pain points within the prototype, which I resolved in the next phases of the design.

-The second user flow is to read and engage with digital-exclusive features, like the vocabulary feature.
+The second user flow involves reading the eBook and engaging with digital features like the vocabulary toggle.

-The third user flow is to track the user's reading progress for one eBook, which includes time spent reading and total pages read.
+The third user flow is tracking the user's reading progress for one eBook.
+The progress log includes the time spent reading and the total pages read.

 Test out the app yourself here!